 A complete description of the Graduate Assistant Program, including links to all forms, can be found in the Handbook on Graduate Assistants pdf.
 The forms are also available below:

-College or Department Level Graduate Assistant Positions: There are some graduate assistant positions available directly from certain colleges or departments, like the Marriage & Family Counseling/Therapy program.
+College or Department Level Graduate Assistant Positions: There are some graduate assistant positions available directly from certain colleges or departments, like the Speech-Language Pathology program.
 These are specific to the sponsoring college or department, which handles both the eligibility criteria and the funding.
 For information regarding this sort of GA position, please contact the specific college or department of interest.

 Graduate assistants have long been an integral part of university life and serve a dual purpose: the University benefits from the work of a budding professional, and the participating student benefits from a real-life experience related to his or her area of study, as well as receiving a scholarship and stipend.